solutionforest/Inspirecms-core/docs/content-drafts-revisions.md

 slug: content-drafts-revisions
 path: docs/v1/content-drafts-revisions
 uri: /docs/1.x/content-drafts-revisions
----

-# Content Drafts & Revisions
+heading: Content Drafts & Revisions

-InspireCMS provides a content versioning system that allows you to work with drafts and track revisions of your content.
+brief: InspireCMS provides a content versioning system that allows you to work with drafts and track revisions of your content.
 This guide explains how to use these features to manage your content workflow effectively.
 ---

 ## Content States Overview